MartinChrisWood/jump_jump/README.md

 # Jump Jump

 Basic python interval timer with CL interface.
+To make sure I get up and stretch sometimes.

 Command line args are number of minutes interval, whether to loop continuously.